pieroproietti/penguins-eggs/sourceforge/files/ISOS/fedora/README.md

 I am trying to port penguins-eggs to Fedora, that is the state of the art.

-From today 7 september 2024 we are able to boot, it was a long histor...
-Now we need to adapt kril and calamares to install it.
+From today 7 september 2024 we are able to boot, it was a long history... on 14 september 2024 the installation with krill our TUI installer in possible (`sudo eggs install`), we need at the moment to adapt calamares.

 The configurations for dracut are in the [dracut](https://github.com/pieroproietti/penguins-eggs/tree/master/dracut) folder.